A Guide to Construction Site Drone Mapping and Analysis

 Step 2: Capturing the Data On-Site

 Once the plan is set, the construction drone is launched.
 It will fly the pre-programmed route autonomously, capturing images with its camera.
-The whole drone mapping work process is surprisingly fast;
+The whole drone mapping work process is surprisingly fast.

 For projects needing the highest level of accuracy, Ground Control Points (GCPs) might be placed on the site.
 These are marked points on the ground with known GPS coordinates.
 When you add these, your map lines up perfectly.
 It gives you amazing precision, spot-on to a centimeter.

 Modern drones streamline this process even further with on-board RTK or PPK technology.
-These systems fix the any inaccuracies right away.
+These systems fix any inaccuracies right away.
 You get accurate results with far fewer ground markers.
 This dramatically reduces the on-site documentation time for the survey crew.

 Step 3: Processing the Images into Maps and Models